haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 - Figure 1

 5. Often the data sets that you want to work with will not come as spatial data sets.
 They might come, for ex-ample, from observations during field work that you record in a spreadsheet.
 In this step we will add a table of data that contains fields with the latitude and longitude coordinates of the deaths addresses we want to analyze.
 In our case, this data comes in a comma-separated values (CSV) file, or a text file that uses a comma to separate values.
 	- First let’s look at the file with the deaths data in it.
 If you double-click it in the folder you saved the file in, it should open in Excel or as a text file, and you will see that it has an ID column (OB-JECTID), the number of cases (Num_Cases ), an Address Column (Address), x coordinates (xcoord), and y coordinates (ycoord).
 These coordinates are helpful, as they let us import the data into GIS.
-- In QGIS, go to Layer -> Add Layer -> Add Delimited Text Layer c.
-Under File name, browse for the deathAddresses.csv file and select Open.
+	- In QGIS, go to Layer -> Add Layer -> Add Delimited Text Layer
+	- Under File name, browse for the deathAddresses.csv file and select Open.
-d.
-QGIS will read in the file, and should automatically recognise some key features of the file (Figure 2), including:
+	- QGIS will read in the file, and should automatically recognise some key features of the file (Figure 2), including:
-• That the file format is comma delimited
+		- That the file format is comma delimited
-• That the first record in the file contains the names of the columns rather than data within the columns
+		- That the first record in the file contains the names of the columns rather than data within the columns
-• That two of the fields in the file include spatial information relating to the x and y coordi-nates.
+		- That two of the fields in the file include spatial information relating to the x and y coordi-nates.
 Here, the coordinate reference system (CRS) is EPSG:4326 - WGS 84.
-e.
-If you press Add and Close, you should see that the addresses have been added to the QGIS map.
+	- If you press Add and Close, you should see that the addresses have been added to the QGIS map.

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJ4MTV3V05CSzZKRHc3Vml2Ijp7In
 N0YXJ0IjoxOTk1LCJlbmQiOjIwMTQsInRleHQiOiIjIyBEQVRB